 - Here are videos of bots in action:

-Where do you get your motor?
+Where do you get your motor and battery pack?

 Some sources recommend taking apart an electric toothbrush, or a small fan.
 I wanted a 1.5 – 3 V motor and a single AA battery pack.
 Here’s what I found: